What does a Housekeeper do?

 - Laundry duties including washing, drying, folding, and ironing clothes.

-- Ensure all areas are free of clutter and debris.
+- Ensure that all surfaces are clean and free of clutter.

 Qualifications